HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 > In the case if you're going to use direct file upload feature and store media files like audio, video, csv you should complete this step.

-Set up cross-origin resource sharing (CORS) access to your bucket.
+Set up CORS access to your bucket.
 See [Configuring cross-origin resource sharing (CORS)](https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services#enabling-cors-for-azure-storage) in the Azure User Guide.
 Use or modify the following example:

 ```xml
 <Cors>
     <CorsRule>